Multilayer switch: Layer-2 switching

-Layer-2 switching uses the MAC address of the host's network interface cards (NICs) to decide where to forward frames.
-Layer 2 switching is hardware-based, which means switches use ASICs to build and maintain the Forwarding information base and to perform packet forwarding at wire speed.
+Layer-2 switching uses the MAC addresses of the hosts’ network interface controllers (NICs) to decide where to forward frames.
+Layer-2 switching is hardware-based, which means switches use ASICs to build and maintain the forwarding information base and to perform packet forwarding at wire speed.
 One way to think of a layer-2 switch is as a multiport bridge.

 Layer-2 switching is highly efficient because there is no modification to the frame required.
 Encapsulation of the packet changes only when the data packet passes through dissimilar media (such as from Ethernet to FDDI).
 Layer-2 switching is used for workgroup connectivity and network segmentation (breaking up collision domains).
-This allows a flatter network design with more network segments than traditional networks joined by repeater hubs and routers.
+This allows a flatter network design with more network segments than conventional networks joined by repeater hubs and routers.

 Layer-2 switches have the same limitations as bridges.
 Bridges break up collision domains, but the network remains one large broadcast domain which can cause performance issues and limits the size of a network.
 Broadcast and multicasts, along with the slow convergence of spanning tree, can cause major problems as the network grows.
 Because of these problems, layer-2 switches cannot completely replace routers.
 Bridges are good if a network is designed by the 80/20 rule: users spend 80 percent of their time on their local segment.